manosrija-nasrin/django-marketplace/README.md

 ### Usage

 In order to download this code, either click the green button at the top right and download as ZIP, or clone the repository.
+Enter the repository directory.
 You will need to `pip install -r requirements.txt` (or use `pip3` if you are getting a module not found error).

 In the folder, you will find these sub-folders: